hlzh00/MSE1065-OCP-Project/README.md

 To run the notebook yourself, I recommend creating a new virtual environment.

+## venv
+From the project directory, create a new python virtual environment with `python -m venv .venv`

+activate the environment with `source .venv/bin/activate`
-Once your virtual env is activated, download the v1 folder, cd into the folder, and use command:

-`pip install -r requirements.txt`
+once your virtual environment is activated, use `pip install -r requirements.txt` to install all the dependencies.

+You can check the list of installed dependencies with `pip list`

+## Conda
+If you are using conda, create a new conda environment with `conda env create -f environment.yml`

 I extracted all the training data into a csv file called training_FULL.csv I then separated it into 2 sets of data: one with 1 H atom as the adsorbate, one with no adsorbates, called training_h_FULL.csv and training_no_ads_FULL.csv respectively.